stefs/bittorrent-analyzer/README.md

 1. Place torrent files in the `input/` directory.
 2. `source py3env/bin/activate`
 3. `./main.py [-h] [-j <number>] [-p <port>] [-t <seconds>] [-d <minutes>] [-i <minutes>] [-l <level>] <torrent>`
+4. Stop with Ctl+C or SIGINT
-4. `deactivate`
+5. `deactivate`
-5. Logs and results are saved in the `output/` directory.
+6. Logs and results are saved in the `output/` directory.

 The following commandline options are available: